mircealungu/student-projects/thesis-writing.md

 Maybe for you it's not **too many obstacles** but for somebody else they are.
 Always talk about facts in a thesis rather than opinions.
 In this case, to make this concrete you would have to be precise: how many obstacles? which are they?
 Or simply, drop the discussion about obstacles if you can't say anything about it at this point.

+Do say that something is "interesting".
+===
+Sayting that something is *interesting* simply means that you were too lazy to think clearly about what you wanted to say.
+See the following examples:

+  > In the last two articles, there were interesting ways to extract various data from the analyzed systems.

+  > In the case of monoliths, the number of configuration files that are required changes extensively, it proves an interesting study point.

+Ultimately that something is interesting, it's your opinion.
+Thus, either think deep about what are the facts that you thought were interesting, and list them.
+Or just drop this opinion sentence alltogether.